Marusko/Race-Timer/README.md

   * **Displaying** - Menu for setting up results and QR code
   * **Timer control** - Menu for switching between fullscreen and small timer, closing the timer, refreshing the WebView, and setting new start times
   * **Settings** - Choosing the screen on which the timer will be displayed, choosing the timer layout and informations about the app
+  * **Create API** - Button at the bottom of the menu, opens the window which logs into RaceResult and [creates the APIs](#creating-the-apis-automatically) on the chosen event
   * *NTP success / NTP fail* - Status of NTP timer synchronization

 ## Starts